-add_benchmark(self, parameter_values[,]) Manually adds an individual benchmark, that is, a parameter point that will be evaluated by MadGraph. add_parameter(self, lha_block, lha_id[,]) Adds an individual parameter. add_systematics(self, effect[,]) Parameters load(self, filename[, disable_morphing]) Loads MadMiner setup from a file. load(self, filename[, disable_morphing]) reweight_existing_sample(self,[,]) Loads MadMiner setup from a file.
-High-level function that adds the weights required 1 High-level function that adds the weights required run (self, mg_directory, proc_card_file,) High-level function that creates the the MadGraph process, all required cards, and prepares or runs the event generation for one combination of cards. run_multiple(self, mg_directory,[,]) High-level function that creates the the Mad- Graph process, all required cards, and prepares or runs the event generation for multiple combina- tions of run_cards or importance samplings (sam- ple_benchmarks). save(self, filename) Saves MadMiner setup into a file. set_benchmarks(self[, benchmarks, verbose]) Manually sets all benchmarks, that is, parameter points that will be evaluated by MadGraph. set_morphing(self[, max_overall_power,]) Sets up the morphing environment. set_parameters(self[, parameters]) Manually sets all parameters, overwriting previously added parameters.
+add_benchmark(self, parameter_values[,]) Manually adds an individual benchmark, that is, a parameter point that will be evaluated by MadGraph. add_parameter(self, lha_block, lha_id[,]) Adds an individual parameter.
+Continued on next page load(self, filename[, disable_morphing]) Loads MadMiner setup from a file. reweight_existing_sample(self,[,]) High-level function that adds the weights required for MadMiner to an existing sample. run (self, mg_directory, proc_card_file,) High-level function that creates the the MadGraph process, all required cards, and prepares or runs the event generation for one combination of cards. run_multiple(self, mg_directory,[,]) High-level function that creates the the Mad- Graph process, all required cards, and prepares or runs the event generation for multiple combina- tions of run_cards or importance samplings (sam- ple_benchmarks). save(self, filename) Saves MadMiner setup into a file. set_benchmarks(self[, benchmarks, verbose]) Manually sets all benchmarks, that is, parameter points that will be evaluated by MadGraph. set_morphing(self[, max_overall_power,]) Sets up the morphing environment. set_parameters(self[, parameters]) Manually sets all parameters, overwriting previously added parameters.